gaui/fridagar-node/README.md

 All day names/descriptions are in Icelandic, but each day has a stable `key` prop that can be used when translating its name into other languages.

+All returned dates are in the UTC timezone and set to midnight.

 ```
 npm install fridagar
 ```